-- 1.0 marks Group project initial meeting with Kevin and project proposal (Week 2) - 1.0 marks Group progress meeting with Kevin (Week 3) - 1.0 marks Group preliminary presentation (Week 3) - 5.0 marks Group final written report (Week 5) - 6.0 marks Group final implementation project and final presentation (Weeks 5-6)
+1.0 marks Group project initial meeting with Kevin and project proposal (Week 2) 1.0 marks 2.0 marks Group progress meeting with Kevin (Week 3) 1.0 marks Group preliminary presentation (Week 3) Group progress meeting with Kevin (Week 4) 5.0 marks Group final written report (Week 5) 6.0 marks Group final implementation project and final presentation (Weeks 5-6)

-Assessment totals to 14% of the marks for COMPSCI715.
+Assessment totals to 15% of the marks for COMPSCI715.
 In cases of academic dishonesty such as cheating or plagiarism, all these marks are at risk of penalties.
-Individual participation and preparation in this project counts for another 3.5% of the marks in the course.
+Individual participation and preparation in this project counts for another 8% of the marks in the course.